jacasta2/accidents_smb/README.md

 # accidents_smb

-The following description corresponds to the **Clustering** and **Motorcycles and other vehicles** modules of this project.
+The following description corresponds to the **Data pipeline**, **Clustering** and **Motorcycles and other vehicles** modules of this project.
 Among the many tasks the Secretary of Mobility of Bogotá (SMB) does, they implement road safety operations aiming at reducing accidents, especially from motorcyclists given their higher accident risk.
 Currently, the locations where such operations are implemented are determined manually crossing information from several Excel files.
 The clustering module pulls information on accidentes and the city's road grid to find highway corridors with different priority levels for implementing road safety operations.

 The main challenge for developing this project is the lack of 'useful' information on highway corridors.
 The road grid available has either too long or too short corridors, which does not allow to locate sections of the corridors to focus on for implementing road safety operations.
 A future implementation should relate different geographical sources to locate each accident on shorter corridors within the long main corridors from the available road grid file.

-Another challenge was the initial ETL process to pull accident data from an ArcGIS service and populate a local postgres database with such data.
-This is explained with some detail in the following section.
-A feature I hope to implement in the future would allow to pull data from this service every month to keep the database up to date.
+Another challenge was the initial ETL process to pull accident data from 2015 to Aug 2022 from an ArcGIS service with data from all the accidents reported in the city and populate a local postgres database with such data.

-## Clustering

-### Getting started

-The script `model_creation.py` provided in this module connects to a local postgres database created to develop this project.
-Such database is populated with accident data retrieved from a publicly available ArcGIS service with data from all the accidents reported in the city.
-The database was populated with data from 2015 to August 2022.
 The folder **initial_etl** contains the Jupyter notebooks that allowed to retrieve such data and populate the database.
+Once the data was pulled, it was organized in several JSON files that were later used to populate the database.

+## Getting started

-While this initial ETL process could be automatized for the *Siniestro*, *Con Muerto* and *Con Herido* layers or tables, the lack of date information in the remaining layers (*Vehiculo*, *Causa* and *Actor Vial*) and the impossibility of executing JOIN operations in the service make difficult to automatize such process for these layers.
+While the initial ETL process could have been automatized for the *Siniestro*, *Con Herido* and *Con Muerto* layers, the lack of date information in the remaining layers (*Actor Vial*, *Causa* and *Vehiculo*) and the impossibility of executing JOIN operations in the service make difficult to automatize such process for these layers.
 Instead, the process was done using the OBJECTID field of these layers in a somewhat manual process.

-Despite the issues mentioned above, the folder **initial_etl** provides the necessary shapefiles to populate the database with data from 2015 to August 2022.
-Please check the Jupyter notebook `4_database_creation.ipynb` to see how this was done.
+Please check the Jupyter notebooks inside the folder **initial_etl** to see how the initial ETL process was done.
+Please also check the Jupyter notebook `4_database_creation.ipynb` before creating the local postgres database.
 Make sure to create the database beforehand and adjust the database connection parameters in the notebook accordingly.

+## Data model

-The data model created through this initial ETL process and its documentation can be found in the folder **data_model**.
+The data model created through the initial ETL process and its documentation can be found in the folder **data_model**.

+## Data pipeline

+While testing this module, errors related to the connection with the ArcGIS service ocurred several times.
+This module provides a Jupyter notebook instead of a Python script to update the local postgres database in a safe way.

+### Using the notebook

+Before running the notebook, please make sure to create the database and adjust the database connection parameters in the notebook accordingly.

+The notebook of this module, `data_pipeline.ipynb`, is stored in the folder **data_pipeline**.
+The notebook places you in the current year and month to update the database with data from the previous month.
+Given the time it takes for the Secretary of Mobility of Bogotá to update the ArcGIS service, we suggest to run the notebook halfway through the month.

+The notebook automatically retrieves the current year and month and uses this information to update the *siniestros* (accidents), *conheridos* (injured people) and *confallecidos* (killed people) tables since the corresponding ArcGIS layers store year and month information.

+The notebook then retrieves the *FORMULARIO* values from the recently retrieved accidents data and uses these values to run queries in the remaining layers that bring records whose *FORMULARIO* values match them.

+## Clustering

 ### Using the scripts